 Why should I get a home inspection?

-Buying a home is typically the biggest investment you will ever make, so it’s important to get a home inspection.
-The inspector should be able to discover and document defects that may or may not be obvious to you as a prospective buyer.
-Such defects can range from simple replacements or repairs, to severe damage or safety and health concerns.
-Additionally, most mortgage companies require a home inspection on a property before approving the home loan.
+Buying a home is typically the biggest investment you will ever make.
+This is why it is so important to get a home inspection.
+The inspector should discover and document defects that may, or may not be, obvious to you as a prospective buyer.
+Defects can include simple replacements or repairs, as well as, severe damage or safety and health concerns.
+Additionally, most mortgage companies require a home inspection before approving the home loan.

 How can I be sure that a home inspector is qualified?

-It is important to choose a home inspector who is qualified and holds a license or certification in the field.
-Many jurisdictions do not regulate home inspections, meaning that anyone could call themselves a home inspector.
-However, just because someone performs home inspections doesn’t mean that they’re actually qualified to do so.
+It is important to choose a home inspector who is qualified, licensed or certified.
+Many areas do not regulate home inspections, so anyone could call themselves a home inspector.
+It’s important to know that just because someone performs home inspections doesn’t mean that they’re qualified to do so.
 If you are buying or selling a home in an unregulated jurisdiction, such as Idaho, make sure to look for a home inspector with the proper certifications.

-International Association of Certified Home Inspectors – InterNACHI® – is the largest and most trusted home inspector association in the world.
+InterNACHI® is the largest and most trusted home inspector association in the world.
 Its members undergo rigorous training to become Certified Professional Inspectors (CPIs)®.
 They also follow a Standards of Practice and adhere to a Code of Ethics.

 How much does a home inspection cost?

 There is no set cost for a home inspection.
-The cost will vary based on the local market, the size of the home, the scope of the inspection to be performed, and more.
-Before the inspection, you should find out what will be included in the inspection and what won’t, and these details should also be outlined in the inspection agreement that you will need to sign prior to the inspection.
+The cost varies based on the local market, the size of the home, the scope of the inspection, and more.
+Before the inspection, you should find out what will be included in the inspection and what won’t.
+These details should also be outlined in the inspection agreement that you sign prior to the inspection.